wearewar3/SuperSimpleLudo/README.md

 # SuperSimpleLudo

-this is a demo for the SSL(SuperSimpleLudo) with no AI players and each player has only one plane.
+This is a demo for the SSL(SuperSimpleLudo) with no AI players and each player has only one plane.

 This is the game screenshot.